WeblateOrg/weblate/docs/config.rst

     How many messages around current one to show during translating.

+.. envvar:: OFFLOAD_INDEXING

+    Offload updating of fulltext index to separate process.
+This heavily improves responsiveness of online operation on expense of slightly outdated index, which might still point to older content.

+    While enabling this, don't forget scheduling runs of :program:`./manage.py update_index` in cron or similar tool.

+    This is recommended setup for production use.

 .. envvar:: SIMILAR_MESSAGES

     Number of similar messages to lookup.
 This is not a hard limit, just a